 Plan ahead with encryption

-The only completely secure solution to safeguard a hard drive is to encrypt it, or the sensitive data you store on it.
+The only secure solution is to encrypt your hard drive or the sensitive data you store on it.

-Now, you might opt for whole-disk encryption, but the problem here is that the technician might still need access to it to fix your machine – meaning you’ll have to share the decryption keys so he or she can boot the system.
-After doing so, the tech will have access to everything.
+You might opt for whole-disk encryption.
+The problem is, the technician might still need access to the disk to fix your machine — meaning you’ll have to share the decryption key so they can boot the system.
+After doing so, they’ll have access to everything.

 When your data is not “mounted” (the approach both of those tools use to access your encrypted data), your technician can work on your machine without being able to access your sensitive information.

-That type of encryption is nice if you’re willing to put the effort in ahead of time, and if it’s worth the hassle to protect the data just in case the machine might someday need to be sent to a technician.
+Encryption ahead of time is nice if you’re willing to put in the effort just in case the machine might someday need to be sent to a technician.

-For most people, I suspect it’s just not worth the effort.
+For most people, I suspect it may not be worth the effort.

-Unfortunately, there aren’t really any last-minute solutions.
-You might want to encrypt before you send the machine off for repair, but if your machine is so broken that you can’t do that, then you’re stuck.
+Unfortunately, there aren’t any last-minute solutions.
+You might want to encrypt before you send the machine off for repair, but if it’s so broken you can’t, then you’re stuck.

-There’s one possibility: if the problem you’re having the technician look into is not hard-disk related, one option might be to remove the hard disk while he or she works on your machine.
-He or she (or you) would need to provide a temporary hard disk so he can work on your machine, but at least that wouldn’t have your data on it.
-When you get the machine back, you replace your hard drive, and hopefully all is well.
+There’s one possibility: if the problem you’re having is not hard-disk related, one option might be to remove the hard disk while they work on your machine.
+Someone would need to provide a temporary hard disk so they can work on the machine, but at least that wouldn’t have your data on it.
+When you get the machine back, you replace your hard drive, and hopefully all would be well.

-Unfortunately, most problems involve the hard disk at some point.
-Be it actual hard disk failures or software configuration, what’s on the hard disk is typically at the heart of any repair work.
+Sadly, most problems involve the hard disk one way or another.
+Be it an actual hard disk failure or software configuration, what’s on the hard disk is typically at the heart of any repair work.

 Application password protection

 Using an application’s own password protection is better than nothing.
-If your bookkeeping program, word processor, or some other program provides this layer of protection, you should probably use it.
+If your bookkeeping program, word processor, or some other program provides this layer of protection, use it.

 Ultimately, however, application password protection isn’t the same as taking steps to secure a hard drive.
-It’s best to think of it as no more than “keeping honest people honest”.
+It’s best to think of it as just “keeping honest people honest”.

-The problems with using the password protection provided by many applications include:
+Here are a few of the problems with using the password protection provided by many applications.

-- Sometimes, a password doesn’t mean the data is encrypted.
-It simply prevents the application from opening the file without the proper password, but the information in the data file remains unencrypted and potentially visible.
+- Sometimes, a password doesn’t mean the data is encrypted; it simply prevents the application from opening the file without the proper password.
+The information in the file remains unencrypted and possibly visible.

 - Sometimes, the encryption is “light”.
-By that I mean that the encryption is perhaps more properly called “obfuscation” to keep the data from being so easily visible.
-To someone truly interested in cracking the file, it’s not much of a barrier at all.
+By that, I mean the encryption is more properly called “obfuscation” to keep the data from being easily visible.
+To someone truly interested in cracking the file, it’s not much of a barrier.

-- Sometimes, the encryption is wrong.
-By that I mean that there are simply bugs in the application, or poor decisions made by the designers, that make the encryption less than completely secure.
+- Sometimes, the encryption is incompetent.
+By that, I mean that there are bugs or poor decisions made in creating the software that make the encryption less than secure.
 Application authors are rarely security experts.
-The net result is that the file could be vulnerable to a hacker intent on breaking in.
+The result is the file could be vulnerable to a hacker intent on breaking in.

-Yes, it’s possible – probable, even – that with major, mature, applications the encryption is appropriately secure.
-It’s also unlikely that your technician is an expert hacker ready to crack half-way reasonable encryption.
+Yes, it’s possible — probable, even — that with major applications the encryption is appropriately secure.
+It’s also unlikely that your technician is an expert hacker ready to crack reasonable encryption.